-48 These points are discussed in detail in my "Commentary: Dynamical Models and van Gelder's Dynamicism: Two Different Things" Behavioral and Brain Sciences, XXI, 5 (1998): 616-665, and my "The Third Contender: A Critical Examination of the Dynamicist Theory of Cognition".
+48 These points are discussed in detail in my "Commentary: Dynamical Models and van Gelder's Dynamicism: Two Different Things," Behavioral and Brain Sciences, XXI, 5 (1998): 615-65, and my "The Third Contender: A Critical Examination of the Dynamicist Theory of Cognition."

-49 Such arguments are prominent in T. van Gelder, op. cit., T. van Gelder, "The Dynamical Hypothesis In Cognitive Science" Behavioral and Brain Sciences, XXI, 5 (1998): 615-665, and the various contributions to R. Port and T. van Gelder, op. cit.
+49 Such arguments are prominent in both van Gelder's "What Might Cognition."
+49 Such arguments are prominent in both van Gelder's "What Might Cognition Be, If Not Computation?" and his "The Dynamical Hypothesis In Cognitive Science," Behavioral and Brain Sciences, xx1, 5 (1998): 615-65, and the various contributions to Port and van Gelder.